unknownworlds/prefabricator-ue5/README.md

 - Fix issues with editor delegates (mostly in niagara systems) getting serialized in prefabs
 - Fix prefabs not saving when you create the asset which can cause unable to load asset errors on the child actors placed in maps + source control
 - Fix prefabs loading during map loading where we're not allowed to mark packages as dirty (led to unloaded ghost actors in world partition)
+- Improve prefab update handling to better work with One File Per Actor.
+Prefabs will now only update Actors which need updating and won't touch those that don't need updating.
+Also they will no longer delete and recreate actors unless needed.
+- Fix crash when changing physics options on a prefab actor in editor

 Known Issues:
 - Prefabs will be created inside your currently open folder in the content browser, that's not ideal